A selection of common questions.

 Please see a full list of what’s included in your tour price here.

 What kinds of cyclists take your tours?

 Our travelers tend to be recreational cyclists who pedal during the summer and on weekends during good weather.
 These folks might make up 50-60% of your group.
 The remaining cyclists might be split between complete novices (who have never pedaled more that 10 miles in their life) and avid cyclists (who will ask for more mileage every day).

 If I come alone, will I have anyone to cycle with?

-You'll naturally find others in the group who pedal the same speed as you.
+You'll naturally find others in the group who pedal your speed.
 Most of our groups include 2 - 4 solo travelers.
 Because we simplify navigation by marking the road with chalk arrows, couples can easily split up and ride at their own pace.
 We're happy to tell you about the group composition before you sign up.
 Just give us a call.

-What kind of clothing or other gear will I need for the bike tours?
+What kind of clothing or other gear should I pack for a bike tour?

 We provide a detailed packing list that includes all you need but not too much.
 Many of our customers wear lycra bike shorts and cycling jerseys for the rides.
 We also recommend gloves, sunglasses and a helmet (mandatory).

 What kinds of roads are we riding on?

 We design all of our bicycle tours to use quiet roads and peaceful bike paths, whenever possible.
 After all, we want you to have a fun and safe time!
 But if you ever have a question regarding the quality of roads or traffic on any tour route, please give us a call.
 We'll be glad to talk with you about it.
 If you are particularly concerned about traffic and prefer bike paths our Sightseer tours are an excellent choice